ArKharMinn/ArKharMinn/README.md

 <h3 align="left">👨‍💻 About Me</h3>
 <p align="left">
-    I'm a junior developer with a strong passion for web development and a keen interest in learning new technologies.
+    I'm a developer with a strong passion for web development and a keen interest in learning new technologies.
 I am excited to contribute to impactful projects and collaborate with talented teams in a dynamic environment.
 My goal is to grow my skills while delivering high-quality solutions.
 </p>

 ---